Skip to main content

 Link the public cloud to other products via a docking subnet with an add on client Edge router and configuring static routes

-With the help of global router Selectel can link the public cloud with other Selectel products that can be connected to a global router, see instructions for more details General information about Selectel Global Router service.
+With the Selectel Global Router, you can link the public cloud with other Selectel products that can be connected to the Global Router, see the Selectel Global Router Service General Information instructions for more information.

-You can customize cohesion in several scenarios, see the instructions for other scenarios Ways to connect a public cloud to a global router.
+There are several scenarios to configure connectivity, see the instructions Ways to connect a public cloud to a global router for other scenarios.

 Customization Description